Mickey Huang

-Mickey Huang Tzu-chiao (黃子佼; born 30 March 1972), also known as Jiao Jiao, is a Taiwanese host and comedian.
+Mickey Huang Tzu-chiao (黃子佼; born 30 March 1972), also known as Jiao Jiao, is a Taiwanese host, comedian and convicted sex offender.
 He is best known for co-hosting the long-running show Super Sunday (超級星期天) in the late 1990s and early 2000s with Chang Hsiao-yen, Harlem Yu and Pu Hsueh-liang.
 He became master of ceremonies for Golden Bell Awards in 2006 and 2017, Golden Melody Awards in 2012, 2015–2017, Golden Horse Awards in 2015–2016 and Golden Note Composition Awards every year since its inception in 2010.
 He also MC'd the KKBOX Digital Music Awards from 2010 to 2017, except in 2012.

+In 2023, during investigations into sexual harassment allegations, Huang was found in possession of child pornography.
+Authorities discovered 2,341 illicit files involving 37 minors.
+In 2026, the Supreme Court of Taiwan upheld an 18-month prison sentence, suspended for four years, contingent upon a TWD 1.2 million fine and community service.

 Personal life

-From 1996 to 2000, Micky Huang dated Dee Hsu for four years.
+From 1996 to 2000, Huang dated Dee Hsu.
 Their high-profile breakup derailed Huang's career due to the Hsu sisters' allegation of his affair with Bowie Tsang, which was validated months later by the founding issue of Next Magazine (Taiwan).
 Huang and Tsang split in 2003.
 In 2010, at the 47th Golden Horse Awards ceremony, upon the suggestion of Hsu's friend Kevin Tsai and Tsang's father Eric, Hsu and Tsang reconciled on stage with an embrace.
 Huang and Hsu reconciled on the latter's TV show Kangsi Coming in January 2015.
 Huang, Hsu and Tsang made the final reconciliation by all sharing the stage at the 50th Golden Bell Awards ceremony in September 2015.

 On March 5, 2020, Huang married actress Summer Meng after six years of dating.
-The couple silently divorced due to criticism on social media regarding to Huang’s ongoing sex scandal, ending five years of marriage.
+The couple divorced in 2025 following Huang’s sex scandal.